esimov/caire/README.md

 $ caire -in input.jpg -out output.jpg -face=1 -perc=1 -width=20
 ```

-#### Support for multiple image type output
+#### Support for multiple output image type
-The application detects the output type automatically by the provided output file extension and encodes the image to that specific type.
-The **Gif** output type is also supported.
-In this case the generated Gif file presents interactively the resizing process.
+There is no need to define the output file type.
+The library is capable of detecting the output image type directly by the file extension and encodes the image to that specific type.
+You can export the resized image even to a **Gif** file, in which case the generated file shows the resizing process interactively.

 #### Other options
 In case you wish to scale down the image by a specific percentage, it can be used the **`-perc`** boolean flag.
 In this case the values provided for the `width` and `height` are expressed in percentage and not pixel values.
 For example to reduce the image dimension by 20% both horizontally and vertically you can use the following command: